About BRREB

 Read Biography

+Dilan Patin is the Technical Director at Baton Rouge Regional Eye Bank (BRREB).
+He earned his Bachelor of Science from Louisiana State University in biochemistry.
 Dilan began his career in September of 2017 as a BRREB Recovery Technician and received his certification as Eye Bank Technician (CEBT) in October of 2019.
 As Technical Director, Dilan is responsible for all clinical operations at BRREB.
 He supervises and manages all clinical staff, evaluates eye tissue for the purposes of transplantation, medical education, and research, and distributes the eye tissue to corneal surgeons around the globe.
+Originally from Lafayette, Louisiana, this “true blooded Cajun” hopes to pursue a future in eye care as an Ophthalmologist.

 FAQs